WebSupportApp/WebSupport/README.md

 - Use the provided options to register as a client, create service requests, or download the FAQ.
 ## Contributing

--Pull requests are welcome.
+- Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 ### MIT